Bodysgallen Hall & Spa Llandudno, North Wales

 History of the hotel

-Despite the gradual addition of one wing, then another, during a building history of 600 years, the whole house is built in the same sturdy and conservative style.
+Despite the gradual addition of one wing, then another, during a building history that stretches back 600 years, the whole house has been built in the same sturdy and conservative style.
 The name may mean either 'house among thistles' or 'the abode of Cadwallon', a 6th century chieftain.
 The oldest part of the house is a five storey tower, probably dating from the late 13th century, and possibly built as a watch tower for Conwy Castle.

 Dogs are welcomed in the Cottage Suites only, by prior arrangement free of charge (not allowed in bedrooms), two small dogs or one larger dog, and may be walked in the park and woods, but not in the garden.
 Damage to rooms or injury to livestock will be charged for.
-We do not allow dogs in the Main Hall (unless guide dogs).
+Dogs are not allowed in the Main Hall (unless guide dogs).

 Other UK hotels that may be of interest

 You can book any hotel break through our secure online booking system.

 If you have any queries please check our FAQs.
 We accept the following credit and debit cards: